 Applicants for the postdoctoral fellowship should have a doctoral degree in Clinical, Counseling, or School Psychology from an APA accredited graduate program as well as an APA accredited doctoral internship.
 In reviewing applications, the training committee considers:

-- Previous experiences working with culturally diverse populations
+- Previous experiences and demonstrated interest in working with culturally diverse populations

 - Training in diagnostic psychological assessment of cognitive, adaptive, and personality functions of children and youth.
-For the Clinical Track, familiarity and experience with administering and interpreting projective assessment measures is required, with experience using the Rorschach preferred
+Familiarity and experience with administering and interpreting projective assessment measures is required for the Clinical Trauma Fellowship, with experience using the Rorschach preferred

 - Training and experience in evidence-based treatment models including but not limited to trauma interventions for children